 Yahoo, which is now known as Altaba, has recently become the first public company to be fined by the Securities and Exchange Commission for filing statements that failed to disclose known data breaches.
-This is on top of the \$ 80 million federal securities class action settlement that Yahoo reached
+This is on top of the \$80 million federal securities class action settlement that Yahoo reached in March 2018-the first of its kind based on a cyberattack.
+Shareholder derivative actions remain pending in state courts, and consumer data breach class actions have survived initial motions to dismiss and remain consolidated in California for pre-trial proceedings.

 In December 2014, Yahoo's security team discovered that Russian hackers had obtained the usernames, email addresses, phone numbers, birthdates, passwords and security questions/answers for at least 500 million Yahoo accounts.
-Within days of the discovery, according to the SEC, "members of Yahoo's senior management and legal teams received various internal reports from Yahoo's Chief Information Security Officer (CISO) stating that the theft of hundreds of millions of Yahoo users' personal data had occurred".
+Within days of the discovery, according to the SEC, "members of Yahoo's senior management and legal teams received various internal reports from Yahoo's Chief Information Security Officer (CISO) stating that the theft of hundreds of millions of Yahoo users' personal data had occurred."
 Yahoo's internal security team thereafter was aware that the same hackers were continuously targeting Yahoo's user database throughout 2015 and early 2016, and also received reports that Yahoo user credentials were for sale on the dark web.